-To determine whether a penis pump is a good treatment option for you, your doctor might ask about:
+To figure out whether a penis pump is a good treatment choice for you, your health care provider might ask about:

-Your doctor will likely do a physical exam, which typically includes checking your genitals and feeling your pulse in arteries in different parts of your body (peripheral arteries).
+Your provider will likely give you a physical exam.
+This often includes checking your genitals.
+It also may include feeling your pulse in different parts of your body.

-Your doctor might perform a digital rectal examination (DRE) to check your prostate gland.
-During a DRE, your doctor will gently insert a lubricated, gloved finger into your rectum to feel the surface of the prostate.
+Your provider might do a digital rectal examination.
+This lets them check your prostate gland.
+Your provider will gently place a smooth, slippery, gloved finger into your rectum.
+Then they'll be able to feel the surface of the prostate.

-Some penis pumps are available without a prescription, but talk to your doctor before purchasing one.
-Your doctor might recommend or prescribe a specific model.
-That way you can be sure it suits your needs and that it's made by a reputable manufacturer.
+You can buy some penis pumps without a health care provider's prescription.
+But talk to your provider before you buy one.
+They might suggest or prescribe a specific model.
+That way you can be sure it's right for you and that it was made by a trustworthy company.

-Penis pumps available online, in magazines and sex ads might not be safe or effective.
-Make sure the penis pump you use has a vacuum limiter, which keeps pressure from getting too high and injuring your penis.
+Penis pumps sold online, in magazines and sex ads might not be safe or work well.
+Make sure the penis pump you use has a vacuum limiter.
+This keeps pressure from getting too high and injuring your penis.

-Before using a penis pump for the first time, you might want to trim or shave any pubic hair near the base of your penis so that it doesn't get caught in the ring.
+Check your pubic hair before you use a penis pump for the first time.
+You might want to trim or shave any pubic hair near the base of your penis.
+That makes the hair less likely to get caught in the ring.

-Many advertisements in magazines and on the internet market penis pumps with the claim that they can be used to increase penis size, but there's no evidence that they work for this purpose.
-Attempting to use a penis pump specifically to enlarge your penis could cause injury.
+Many ads in magazines and on the internet claim penis pumps can be used to increase penis size.
+But there's no proof that they work for that.

-Using a penis pump requires a few simple steps:
+Using a penis pump takes a few simple steps:

-Using a penis pump won't cure erectile dysfunction, but it might create an erection firm enough for you to have sexual intercourse.
-You might need to combine use of a penis pump with other treatments, such as taking erectile dysfunction medications.
+Using a penis pump won't cure erectile dysfunction.
+But it might create an erection firm enough for sex.
+You might need to use a penis pump along with other treatments, such as taking ED medicines.